 - Call your healthcare provider from home if you are experiencing symptoms, such as fever, cough, and shortness of breath.

-- Do not go to urgent care or emergency departments unless you are experiencing life-threatening symptoms.
+- Do not go to emergency departments unless you are experiencing life-threatening symptoms.

 - If you are experiencing difficulty breathing, please call 911 and inform the 911 operator if you have had any possible exposure to the new coronavirus.